Exploring Bell Block Suburb: New Plymouth’s Thriving Northern Community

 Attractions and Amenities

-- The Warehouse Bell Block: A one-stop shop for clothing and home goods.
+• The Warehouse Bell Block: A key spot for everyday essentials and household goods.

-- Parks and Reserves: Perfect spots for relaxation and nature walks.
+• Parks and Reserves: Ideal for relaxation and outdoor family activities.

 Frequently Asked Questions